OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

 ---
 layout: distill
-title: 2025 a distill-style blog post
+title: Be Careful When Claiming Theoretical Outperformance of Your Optimization Algorithms
-description: 2025 an example of a distill-style blog post and main elements
+description: Review of SOTA Convergence Guarantee Results, and Beyond
-tags: distill optimization
+tags: optimization
 giscus_comments: true
-date: 2024-04-28
+date: 2024-10-01
 featured: true

 # Take care the difference compared to the actual template of ICLR Blog